Table of Contents

 Double Quotation Marks for Spoken Dialogue

-In most cases, especially in American English, double quotation marks are used to enclose the exact words spoken by a character.
-For example:
+In most American English fiction, you’ll use double quotation marks to show the exact words a character says.
+Example:

 Single Quotation Marks for Quotes Within Dialogue